 Just about everyone's heard of the Dyker Heights Christmas decorations.
-Like the Alps in winter, and Paris in the spring, Dyker Heights at Christmas has earned its strips as a premier Brooklyn seasonal tourist attraction.
+Like the Alps in winter, and Paris in the spring, Dyker Heights at Christmas has earned its stripes as a premier Brooklyn seasonal tourist attraction.
 It's as Brooklyn as Coney Island's Mermaid Parade and the Brooklyn Book Festival.

 Visiting Dyker Heights at Christmas is a thing, a cultural phenomenon that's part of the lifeblood of Brooklyn's remarkable slew of traditions.
 Not only are the area's displays beautiful, the experience is fun, memorable, and really worth a visit, especially if you get excited about Christmas festivities, love folk art, and have little kids in tow.